Blogpost · March 12, 2026

 Introduction

-This post explains what LLM observability is, why it matters, and how to implement it using tools like LangSmith, LangFuse, and custom instrumentation.
+This article explains what LLM observability is, which components you need, and how to set it up using practical tools like LangSmith, LangFuse, and OpenTelemetry.

 Why Traditional Monitoring Is Not Enough

-• What prompt was sent to the model?
+• What exact prompt was sent to the model?

-• What context was retrieved from the database?
+• What documents were retrieved from the vector database?

-A user might report that the chatbot gave a wrong answer, but without seeing the exact prompt and retrieved context, you cannot reproduce or fix the issue.
+A user reports the chatbot gave a wrong answer.
+Without seeing the exact prompt and retrieved context, you cannot reproduce the issue, let alone fix it.
+You are flying blind.

 What Is LLM Observability?